 - Make sure to use sterile equipment.

 - Practice safe sex and consider using a condom

 - Protect yourself with PrEP

-Unfortunately, there is no cure for HIV/AIDS, but the community pharmacy has discovered medications that can help HIV-positive people manage their infection and stop the spread of the virus to others.
+Unfortunately, there is no cure for HIV/AIDS, but the community pharmacy in Houston has discovered medications that can help HIV-positive people manage their infection and stop the spread of the virus to others.
 HIV and AIDS have become a primary global health concern.
 Therefore, as soon as you notice an HIV symptom, go to your doctor about it and get a blood test for HIV; this is the only way to find out whether or not you are infected with HIV.
 If you’re looking for HIV and AIDS medications, Scott Read Pharmacy, the best pharmacy in Houston, is here to support you during the outbreak of HIV.